 Without the right marketing eCommerce features, businesses will have a hard time attracting the right shoppers to come and increase their brand awareness.
-In this article today, we will discuss the marketing features provided by the big four eCommerce platforms: Shopify, Magento, BigCommerce, and WooCommerce that users should utilize for a successful business.
+Today’s article will discuss the marketing tools in 4 popular eCommerce platforms provided by the big four eCommerce platforms, Shopify, Magento, BigCommerce, and WooCommerce, that users should utilize for a successful business.

 Shopify SEO has a good range of tools at your disposal, which doesn’t provide every trick in the book but still has most essential areas covered, from header code to customer URLs.
 When you add products, Shopify immediately prompts you with SEO best practices to drive as many organic traffic to your store via search engines as possible.

 However, there is one considerably big disadvantage of Shopify SEO set is the lack of keyword support.
 Without this, shoppers cannot find your online store through search results to increase traffic to your site and possibly generate more sales.

 Other than that, it does have built-in email campaigns, which require simple coding if doing it directly with Shopify.
 However, there is no coding related if users conduct an email campaign through third party apps, such as Campaign Monitor, Seguno, or Constant Contact.

 Apart from SEO and email campaigns, reporting tools are also necessary to show how people are interacting with your site, what is working and what is not.
 Without it, you will be running your store blindfolded.
 Hence, it’s very important to set up this eCommerce tool after having your website.

 Shopify has in-house analytics tools that describe the overall performance of your store.
 This includes how much your store has earned in sales, returning customer rate, and real-time insights.
 An external marketing feature like Google Analytics is highly recommended as well.
 You can collaborate the information from Shopify and Google to view more detailed data.